What is the connection between humanism and Luciferianism?

 This potential cannot be known by fooling people into being equal and the same but, on the contrary,

-revealing that in search of infinite power in man people are different
+revealing that in seeking infinite power in man, humans are different

 and that on this road knowledge, virtues, wisdom differentiates people